Leaky bucket: Maximum burst size

 In the case of ATM, where technically MBS only relates to the SCR tolerance, in the above equation the time it takes each packet to arrive, δ, is the emission interval for cells at the PCR T_{PCR}, and the emission interval, T, is the emission interval for the SCR T_{SCR}.
 Where MBS is to be the number of cells required to transport a segmented packet, the limit value in the above, τ, should be that for the SCR τ_{SCR}.
 However, at the UNI or an NNI, where cells at the PCR will have been subjected to delay variation, it should be the limit value for the SCR plus that for the PCR τ_{SCR} + τ_{PCR}.

-For variable-length packets, the maximum burst size will depend on the lengths of the packets in the burst and there is no single value for the maximum burst size.
+For variable-length packets, the maximum burst size will depend on the lengths of the packets in the burst, and there is no single value for the maximum burst size.
 However, it is possible to specify the total burst length in bytes, from the byte rate of the input stream, the equivalent byte rate of the leak, and the bucket depth.

 Comparison with the token bucket algorithm

 The leaky bucket algorithm is sometimes contrasted with the token bucket algorithm.
-However, the above concept of operation for the leaky bucket as a meter may be directly compared with the token bucket algorithm, the description of which is given as the following:
+However, the above concept of operation for the leaky bucket as a meter may be directly compared with the token bucket algorithm, the description of which is given as follows: